 Google DeepMind Fellowship in Genomics and AI

-The Wellcome Sanger Institute, in partnership with Google DeepMind (GDM), will soon be launching a call for the first ‘Google DeepMind Fellowship in Genomics and AI’ representing a unique opportunity to work at the forefront of artificial intelligence and large-scale genomics.
+The Wellcome Sanger Institute, in partnership with Google DeepMind (GDM), has launched a call for the first ‘Google DeepMind Fellowship in Genomics and AI’ representing a unique opportunity to work at the forefront of artificial intelligence and large-scale genomics.

 With generous third party funding from GDM, marking their first specific contribution to genomics research via their Academic Fellowship Programme, the GDM Fellow in Genomics and AI will: